watNoel/Global-Sewage-Project/README.md

 Data must be downloaded along with the scripts, and the path to the data updated as appropriate in the R script prior to running.
 Similarly, the path to where outputs are to be stored can be adapted in the script, if need be.

-Input data for the script can be found in Supplementary Table 17: *Source data (CFU/mL reads on plates) for the synthetic E. coli community assay*,  and Supplementary Table 18: *Source data (CFU/mL reads on plates) for the natural wastewater community assay* of the submitted manuscript, denoted
+Input data for the script can be found in Supplementary Table 17: *Source data (CFU/mL reads on plates) for the synthetic E. coli community assay*,  and Supplementary Table 18: *Source data (CFU/mL reads on plates) for the natural wastewater community assay* of the submitted manuscript.
 The expected outputs can be found in Supplementary Tables 1,2 and 3 of the submitted manuscript, containing *Comprehensive statistics for the synthetic E. coli community assay (saline, 0-hour reference)*	, *Comprehensive statistics for the synthetic E. coli community assay (saline, 72-hour reference)* and